The Journey of Crafting a Liminal Space Game

 From Game Jam to Steam Release

-What began as a three-day game jam has quickly grown into a full-fledged project with a clear vision and an energized community.
-In just two weeks, our team has taken an experimental prototype and transformed it into the foundation of a game we’re preparing for Steam Next Fest this October.
+What began as a three-day game jam has quickly grown into something bigger.
+In just two weeks, we have transformed an experimental prototype into the foundation of The Office Rooms, a project we are preparing for Steam Next Fest this October.

 Building the Foundation